 Various forwarding behaviors may exist in the NA, depending on the specific IEEE 802 access technology and configuration.
 Some technologies allow bridging—i.e., forwarding according to destination MAC addresses—to happen directly between TEs associated with the same NA.
 However, an NA may be configured to enforce that all user data coming from TEs are forwarded over R6 toward the BH.
 BH may contain functions to enable forwarding between the end stations without passing the data through the access router.

+To describe the various forwarding behaviors, that may exist on a link, the specification adopts basic architectural concepts from Metro Ethernet Forum MEF 6.2 to characterize the bridging behavior and restrictions on a link through the access network.
 Forwarding in the access network may be restricted to one of the following schemes:

-E-Line (Ethernet-Line) characteristic represents a point-to-point connection carrying Ethernet frames only between the R1 interface of a particular TE and the R3 interface of its AR.
+Ethernet-Line (E-Line) characteristic represents a point-to-point connection carrying Ethernet frames only between the R1 interface of a particular TE and the R3 interface of its AR.

 Figure 42—E-Line characteristic